frangucc/thenodechronbook/README.md

 # Teaching isn't just about memorization.

 Gamifyed is a new company exploring an expiramental new transmedia method of teaching.
 Our initial barriers in convincing young teens to willingly spend time on this we're unsettling.
 What we ultimately found is that they need new forms of motivation to break the barrier.
-Since this moment, our we've been obsessed with figuring this out.
+Suffice it to say, *we've been obsessed with figuring this out.*

-We've done formal research on "why gifted hackers spend such huge amounts of time learning, exploiting and tampering with technology."
-We looked carefully at the moments when hackers had their first "aha moments" and when they "just knew they could code."
-What we found out has been incorporated into every picture, facial expression, text and QR code in the book.
+We've done tons of formal research on 'why gifted hackers spend such huge amounts of time learning, exploiting and tampering with technology.'
+We looked carefully at the moments when hackers had their first 'aha moments' and when they 'just knew they could code.'
+We like to think our findings have been incorporated into every picture, facial expression, text and QR code in the book.

-Throughout this process, we have found that *being able to leverage the graphic novel format* completely unshackles us from what the traditional text book has to offer.
+Throughout this process, we've also found that *being able to leverage the graphic novel format* completely unshackles us from what the traditional text book has to offer.
 And we believe that some day 3D games on conosoles or VR platforms add to this.
 These new age mediums some day play a much greater role in the rapid onset of deep tech education.

-In the future, we plan to invesgitate this idea more and with a graphic novel foundation, cast, we setup tests with kids to measure how they learn when using different forms of media.
-Given the same content on paper in text form, with graphics and as a game, we observed that in game form, not only was retention of information higher, but that kids were more likely to want to continue on.
+In the future, we plan to investigate this idea thoroughly.
+Having a graphic novel foundation with a full cast and concept put's us in the unique position to actually develop such new experiences in the future.

+To dabble in this, we've even setup tests with kids to measure how they learn when using different forms of media.
+Given the same content on paper in text form, graphic form and as a story-mode in a game, we observed that in game form, not only was retention of information higher, but that kids were more likely to want to continue on.

 Next to that we discovered full color, rich graphics combined with storyform content, no matter whether in print or in storymode, was twice as impactful on the learner.

 ![](https://cl.ly/080Q0I1G1y21/non_reading.jpg)

 The field of ECE is expanding rapidly and includes a combination of EE, CS and Software Engineering.
-The graphic textbook covers these fields in an way that continuously praises the well grounded engineerist for his theoretical thought process and simulatanious knowledge of the business and strategies many have used to successfully launch their products.
-We often refer to this as the politics behind the innovation.
-At the same time, the reader is expected to acknowledge new lifes experiences of their own as a result from reading along and cracking The Books code.
+Our 'GISTT' graphic textbook covers these fields in an way that continuously praises the well grounded engineerist for his theoretical thought process and simulatanious knowledge of the business and strategies many have used to successfully launch their products.

 ![](https://cl.ly/3o3n003Q0d35/tnc_8.jpg)

-The books key takeaway is that it is as much as a cultural indoctrination as it is a new theory of how to teach.
 If we as a company were to coin an acronym for the phenomenom we're pioneering, we'd call it: Graphicly Interactive Storytelling Transmedia Textbook or GISTT.
 But before we go and throw that term around, know that we're still just figuring all this out.
 Whether or not the classroom is meant to feel more like Disney or Marvel or an immersive video gaming experience has yet to be proven.
-One can only speculate right now.
+One can only speculate right now and you the reader will have to keep us informed.

 ![](https://cl.ly/0e2R282i2L3d/tnc_6.jpg)

 # Young prodigies.

+In general, prodigies are becoming the new norm within the American household and the stereotypes are narrowing.
+Yes, there are some stereotypes about hackers.
+It isn't just geeky boys learning to code anymore it's sweet, normal little girls who are good at math and football playing class presidents who want to change the world.
+It's transcended across every continent, skintone and background, so long as you have a computer, internet and proper context.

 What we do know is that our user research over the past two years has consistently demonstrated that young masters of success latch onto vivid context.
-Boys obsessed with watching professional athletes on YouTube teach themselves new techniques and become prodigies.
-Girls inspired by talented singers on Television watch and listen to clips over and over.
-Young kids with the patience to sit and do art for hours upon consecutive hours become great classical artists, and so on.
+Girls obsessed with watching professional athletes on YouTube teach themselves new techniques and become prodigies.
+Boys inspired by talented singers on Television watch and listen to clips over and over.
+Young children with the patience and warewithall to sit and do art for hours upon consecutive hours become great classical artists, and so on.
+There isn't just one factor that consistently produces prodigies, *which is why we examine several.*

-In general, prodigies are becoming the new norm within the American household and the stereotypes are narrowing.
-Yes, there are such thing as stereotypes.
-It isn't just geeky boys learning to code anymore it's sweet, normal little girls and football playing class presidents.
-It's transcended across every continent, skintone and background, so long as you have a computer, internet and drive.

 ![](https://cl.ly/3o2r0t0v2934/tnc_lilu.jpg)

 The idea that your child has other options besides just sports or music has never been more present.
-The idea that you could become the next Mark Zuckerberg or Sergay Brin has become evident by the number of unicorns surfacing all of the World.
+The notion that you could become the next Mark Zuckerberg or Sergay Brin has become evident by the number of unicorns surfacing all of the World.
 Teens are literally building things in their basements that go online and become worth millions of dollars.
-Some of the best programmers I have ever worked with we're 15 years old.
-And Gou Sokyeo is only 13.

 ![](https://cl.ly/272Y2L370j2n/tnc_2.jpg)

 # Proof of concept.

 The Node Chronicles attempts to be what Thrasher magazine was to skateboarding in the 80's and 90's - a movement which led to the exponential motivation and advancement of the sport.
-Todays professional skateboarders are doing unthinkable things because of Thrashers ability to steadily capture the industry at any given moment consistently.
+Today's professional skateboarders are doing unthinkable things because of Thrashers ability to steadily capture the industry at any given moment and make others fall inlove with the culture.

 The show Mr. Robot and The Silicon Valley recently highlighted that television could be combined with reasonably accurate technical content to create a show loved by millions while being cultishly coveted by an entire industry.
 Fans of these shows who code or do start-ups love one thing, that they are somewhat accurate on the technical content.
 Millions more are even more fascinated who know less about the field and it's because the field is filled with excitement, danger, risk, betrayal and tons of other concerns.
+A media scan at any given moment is all you need to find inspiration for this sort of action.

+The fact is that each day, thousands of elit3's out there write incredibly amazing tutorials with simply the hopes of passing down their trade.
+Gamifyed ultimately wants to be the ones curating this stuff on more than just a blog.
+We also feel that this stuff all needs to fit it more of a classical context.

-A media scan at any given moment is all you need to find inspiration for content.
-Millions of people write incredibly amazing tutorials and are now making chips and boards that do the unimaginable and Gamifyed simply curates this stuff and fits it all into a classical context.
-When read from cover to cover in just under a couple hours you walk away with a sense of accomplishment, a new vocabulary and theoretical base of knowledge that's well worth the $75 dollars.
+When reading this book from cover-to-cover, in just under a couple hours, you'll walk away with a sense of accomplishment, a new vocabulary and theoretical base of knowledge that's well worth the $75 dollars.
+You'll also have a much better knowledge of how all these pieces fit together and in what order you should learn them.

-While other economies around the world lead in manufacturing and even education, America is typically known for their innovation.
-We also happen to be the leading contributors to the open source movement by a landslide.

 ![](https://cl.ly/0m0Z1Y3m1M3g/tnc_7.jpg)